AMSP-04/NETN-MRM/NETN-MRM.md

 *Conditions*

-* Reuse of existing instances for representing divided holdings is only allowed if not already in use, i.e. the `SourceUnit` attribute is not published or set to all zeros.
+* Re-use of existing instances for representing divided holdings is only allowed if not already in use, i.e. the `SourceUnit` attribute is not published or set to all zeros.
-* Reuse of existing instances for representing divided holdings requires the Federate performing division must be able to acquire modelling responsibilities for attributes `SourceUnit` and `Status` of these instances.
+* Re-use of existing instances for representing divided holdings requires the Federate performing division must be able to acquire modelling responsibilities for attributes `SourceUnit` and `Status` of these instances.

 The federate send a `Response` interaction with the `Status` parameter set to `FALSE` if any of these conditions are false.

 <img src="./images/dividephysical.svg"/>